 WBLE is funded by the Pennsylvania Department of Labor and Industry/Office of Vocational Rehabilitation.

-We offer two Coffee House socialization programs specifically for young adults with disabilities such as Autism Spectrum Disorder (ASD), Social Anxiety and other mental health disorders.
+We offer a Coffee House socialization program specifically for young adults with disabilities such as Autism Spectrum Disorder (ASD), Social Anxiety and other mental health disorders.
 The goal of Coffee House is to help you gain social comfort and make connections with other young people.
+Programming includes:

 To participate in Coffee House, you must: